 I’m 52 years old.

 My daughter is 22 years old.

 I’ve worked in multiple fields, had success in many different niches, started up several businesses, learned a ton about many different things.

 “Life should not be a journey to the grave with the intention of arriving safely in a pretty and well preserved body, but rather to skid in broadside in a cloud of smoke, thoroughly used up, totally worn out, and loudly proclaiming “Wow!
 What a Ride!”

 ~Hunter S Thompson

-I saw this quote on the wall on the wall of my massage therapist many years ago.
-(Thank you, Robin.)
+I saw this quote on the wall of my massage therapist many years ago.
+(Thank you, Robin!)
 And it’s always stuck with me as the best way to live life.